nios-students/docs/wiki/pr.md

 a) For vocational sebjects it's 100% cus no **FA marks**

-b) For stream 2,3,4 **100%** of marks are scored/given during practical exam.
+b) For stream 2, 3 and,4 **100%** of marks are scored/given during practical exam.

 - When is this?
+> [!WARRING]

-Note: For streams 3 and 4 you have to ask your center.
+> For streams 3 and 4 you have to ask your center.
 For stream 1 and 2 specific dates & time aren't given.
 You have to visit the centre one or two days **before the first exam** e.g. If the first exam is on 20th you have to go 18th or 19th.
 View the table below
 ---